KTSM-FM: History

 On June 18, 1962, KTSM-FM first signed on.
-It was the FM counterpart to AM 1380 KTSM, owned by the Tri-State Broadcasting Company.
-Tri-State referred to the states of Texas, New Mexico and Chihuahua.
+It was the FM counterpart to AM 1380 KTSM, owned by the Tri-State Broadcasting Company, along with channel 9 on the television side.
+Tri-State referred to the states it covered, Texas, New Mexico and the Mexican state of Chihuahua.
 From the start, KTSM-FM was programmed separately from the AM station's middle of the road format.
 KTSM-FM aired beautiful music, fifteen minute sweeps of instrumental cover versions of popular songs with minimal talk and news.

 Over time, some vocals were added to the playlist.
 At first it was a few per hour.
 But as the station saw its audience's age increase, it made a move to give the station a younger feel by including some softer vocal songs from the Top 40.
 By 1990, the station had eliminated the easy listening instrumentals, completing its evolution to soft adult contemporary music.
 Some hours, it made use of the Transtar Radio Networks' "Format 41," a satellite-delivered soft AC service.

 In 1998, San Antonio-based Clear Channel Communications bought KTSM-AM-FM as well as AM 690 KHEY and 96.3 KHEY-FM.
 Clear Channel had already acquired 102.1 KPRR in 1996.
 Under Clear Channel management, KTSM-FM increased the tempo of its playlist, transitioning to a mainstream AC sound.
 In 2014, Clear Channel changed its name to iHeartMedia, Inc.